 ©2019 The International Federation of Air Line Pilots’ Associations

-In the interests of flight safety, reproduction of this Press Release in whole or in part is encouraged.
+In the interest of flight safety, reproduction of this Press Release in whole or in part is encouraged.

-It may not be offered of sale or used commercially.
+It may not be offered for sale or used commercially.
 All reprints must credit IFALPA.